4a616d6573205265696c6c79/tartiflette/README.md

 Root analysis code wanted raw traceroute data.

-FaceBook anchor was down so we chose Comcast which had two anchors up.
+FaceBook's anchor was down so we chose Comcast which had two anchors up.

-Atlas Streaming API would not let us filter by "all traceroutes which pass through one or mode links in AS X."  So we had to accept the full stream and do our own filtering on the client side.
+The Atlas Streaming API would not let us filter by "all traceroutes which pass through one or mode links in AS X."  So we had to accept the full stream and do our own filtering on the client side.
 Therefore we gathered the list of prefixes in Comcast's ASs.
 Jason gave us a list of Comcast prefixs; it was highly un-aggregated, but we aggregated them.